top of page

 (Dig the ascot!)

-That has since changed, fortunately. â€‹
+That has since changed, fortunately.

-After I really had Debussy’s First Arabesque down around age 14, I asked my mother if I could quit piano lessons and she surprised me by saying "of course, darling".
+After I really had Debussy’s First Arabesque down around age 14, I asked my mother if I could quit piano lessons, and she surprised me by saying, "Why of course, darling!".
 I had picked up the guitar: blues, rock, jazz, the usual corrupting influences of a 14-year-old.
-I did teach myself Classical Gas and a Bach Prelude on the guitar.
+I did teach myself "Classical Gas" and a Bach prelude on the guitar.

 Deputy

-On our family's cross-country journey westward I had picked up a deputy badge in some western ghost town, and schoolmate (now bandmate) Jim Sheehan saw it and said "well let's call the band DEPUTY".
+On our family's cross-country journey westward, I had picked up a deputy badge in some western ghost town, and schoolmate (now bandmate) Jim Sheehan saw it and said: "Well, let's call the band DEPUTY".
 We played one gig: a high school birthday party.
 And, one song: "Birthday" by the Beatles.

-There's those Beatles again.
+There are those Beatles again.

 I was asked to join another high school band (our cross-town rivals).
 We played "Bodhisattva" and "White Punks on Dope" so I guess those were kind of lost years in a way.
 Never mind.